Easy Skillet Brussels Sprouts with Bacon Fat

 or read on for step-by-step instructions with photos

-Bacon Fat Brussels with Onions and Mushrooms Recipe
+Pan Roasted Brussels Sprouts with Bacon Fat and Mushrooms Recipe

 What you’ll need